a-cosmology-group/acg/redshift/rebut/errorswright.md

 The errors in "Errors in Tired Light Cosmology" prolong the crisis in cosmology and must be dispelled.

+___

 > "Tired light models invoke a gradual energy loss by photons as they travel through the cosmos to produce the redshift-distance law."

-Tired light models do not *invoke*, they *hypothesize* a gradual energy loss by photons as they travel intergalactic space to produce the redshift-distance trend.
+Tired light models do not "invoke", they *hypothesize* a gradual energy loss by photons as they travel intergalactic space to produce the redshift-distance trend.

+___

 > "This has three main problems: There is no known interaction that can degrade a photon's energy without also changing its momentum, which leads to a blurring of distant objects which is not observed.
 The Compton shift in particular does not work."